dblock/code.dblock.org/_posts/2022/2022-07-11-making-sigv4-authenticated-requests-to-managed-opensearch.markdown

 #### [opensearch-java](https://github.com/opensearch-project/opensearch-java)

-Use `AwsSdk2Transport` introduced in opensearch-java 2.1.0 (see [opensearch-java#55](https://github.com/opensearch-project/opensearch-java/issues/55) and [opensearch-java#177](https://github.com/opensearch-project/opensearch-java/pull/177) for more information).
+Use `AwsSdk2Transport` introduced in opensearch-java 2.1.0.
 This is the latest recommended approach.

 {% highlight java %}
 import java.io.IOException;